dccn-tg/dr-data-stager/README.md

-# dr-data-stager
+# Data Stager

+An efficient data transfer service for transferring data between the work-in-progress storage at DCCN and the Radboud Data Repository.

-A rewrite of the Donders Repository [data-stager](https://github.com/Donders-Institute/data-stager) in Golang.
+__Note:__ it is a rewrite of the [DCCN data-stager](https://github.com/Donders-Institute/data-stager) in Golang.

 ## Architecture